12 Best Cash Back Apps (Make Free Money)

 Don’t you hate it when you spend time researching the best deal for a pair of shoes, a hat, a camera, a television, a computer, a gaming system, or whatever … only to find out the “lowest price ever” just went even lower right after you snagged it?
 If given the chance, would you want the difference between the price you paid and the new lower price be sent to you? — without having to trade endless emails with customer support online?

-If you answered yes, and you know you did, then you will definitely want to sign up for Paribus.
+If you answered yes, and you know you did, then you will definitely want to sign up for Capital One Price Protection.

-Paribus is an app that monitors your email account for online purchases.
+Capital One Price Protection is an app that monitors your email account for online purchases.
 When it finds items at a lower price, it lets you know and works to get you the money back.
-Paribus uses software with proprietary logic so it is only checking emails that appear to be purchase confirmations or transactions — the rest of your emails remain untouched and unopened.
+Their software uses proprietary logic so it is only checking emails that appear to be purchase confirmations or transactions — the rest of your emails remain untouched and unopened.

 3. Dosh ($1 Bonus)